Convergence Rate of Multiple-try Metropolis Independent sampler: Convergence Rate and Algorithmic Comparison

 Moreover, the quantity

-is called the \textit{exact convergence rate} of the Markov chain. \end{Definition}
+is called the \textit{exact convergence rate} of the Markov chain. \end{definition}

-Since the variation distance is equivalent to the $L_1$ distance between two probability measures, it is easy to see that rate $r$ here must be equal to $\rho$ defined in \eqref{eq:spec_r}.
-The following result improves the one in Section~\ref{sec:converge1} for getting rid of the influence of the initial state $x_0$.
-Before proceeding to our main result, we need the following lemmas.
+Since the total variation distance is equivalent to the $L_1$ distance $\Vert p-\pi\Vert_{TV}=2\Vert p-\pi\Vert_{L^1}$ between two probability measures $\pi$ and $p$, it is easy to see from definition of \eqref{eq:spec_r} and equation \eqref{eq:l1l2} that rate $r\leq \rho$.
+In the following, we use another a coupling argument to validate this upper bound $r$.
+Moreover, we will also show that for the transition kernel defined by Algorithm~\ref{MTM-IS($k$)}, inequality $r\geq\rho$ also holds.
+We need the following lemmas to prove our results.

-\begin{Lemma}[Coupling] \citep{levin2017markov} Suppose $(\Psi_t,\widetilde{\Psi}_t)_{t=0}^\infty$ are a pair of Markov chains with the same transition rule satisfying: (i) If $\Psi_i=\widetilde{\Psi}_i$ for some $i$, then for any $j\geq i$, $\Psi_j=\widetilde{\Psi}_j$; and (ii) $\widetilde{\Psi}_0\sim\pi$.
+\begin{lemma}[Coupling] \citep{levin2017markov} Suppose $(\Psi_t,\widetilde{\Psi}_t)_{t=0}^\infty$ are a pair of Markov chains with the same transition rule satisfying: (i) If $\Psi_i=\widetilde{\Psi}_i$ for some $i$, then for any $j\geq i$, $\Psi_j=\widetilde{\Psi}_j$; and (ii) $\widetilde{\Psi}_0\sim\pi$.
 Then, for $\tau=\min\{n:\Psi_n=\widetilde{\Psi}_n\}$, we have a bound

-\end{Lemma}
+\end{lemma}